-QDMA is an outstanding organization every hunter should follow and support.
-They provide quaility information regarding everything you can imagine regarding whitetails.
+The QDMA is an outstanding organization every deer hunting enthusiast should follow and support.
+They provide quality information regarding everything you can imagine regarding whitetail deer management.

 Fortunately, the seasons are set in dates when the fawns are mature enough to survive without their mothers.

-But as Kip mentions, one of the best ways to judge in the field is to look and see if the fawn still has spots.
+But as Kip mentions, one of the best ways to judge in the field is to look and see if the young deer still has spots.